fny/thecurator/README.rst

   # Transform a dictionary array according to the descriptions
   curator.transform_dicts('patient', patient_dicts)

-  # Transform and insert a according to the descriptions
+  # Transform and insert a dictionary array according to the descriptions
   curator.insert_dicts('lab', lab_dicts)

-See the tests.
+See the tests for more examples.
 More coming soon...

 Development
 -----------